vuejs/eslint-plugin-vue/docs/user-guide/index.md

 }
 ```

-See [the rule list](../rules/index.md) to get the `extends` &amp; `rules` that this plugin provides.
+See [the rule list](../rules/index.md) to get the `extends` & `rules` that this plugin provides.

-#### Bundle Configurations
+#### Bundle Configurations (`.eslintrc`)

 This plugin provides some predefined configs.
 You can use the following configs by adding them to `extends`.

 - `"plugin:vue/base"` ...
 Settings and rules to enable correct ESLint parsing.
-- Configurations for using Vue.js 3.x.
+- Configurations for using Vue.js 3.x:
   - `"plugin:vue/vue3-essential"` ... `base`, plus rules to prevent errors or unintended behavior.
   - `"plugin:vue/vue3-strongly-recommended"` ...
 Above, plus rules to considerably improve code readability and/or dev experience.
   - `"plugin:vue/vue3-recommended"` ...
 Above, plus rules to enforce subjective community defaults to ensure consistency.
-- Configurations for using Vue.js 2.x.
+- Configurations for using Vue.js 2.x:
   - `"plugin:vue/essential"` ... `base`, plus rules to prevent errors or unintended behavior.
   - `"plugin:vue/strongly-recommended"` ...
 Above, plus rules to considerably improve code readability and/or dev experience.
   - `"plugin:vue/recommended"` ...
 Above, plus rules to enforce subjective community defaults to ensure consistency

 :::warning Reporting rules
-By default all rules from **base** and **essential** categories report ESLint errors.
+By default, all rules from **base** and **essential** categories report ESLint errors.
 Other rules - because they're not covering potential bugs in the application - report warnings.
 What does it mean?
 By default - nothing, but if you want - you can set up a threshold and break the build after a certain amount of warnings, instead of any.
 More information [here](https://eslint.org/docs/user-guide/command-line-interface#handling-warnings).
 :::

 :::warning Status of Vue.js 3.x supports